zaryab02-eng/Projects/projects/Gym-Z/README.md

 - Create custom membership plans (7/15/30/45/90/180/365 days, or anything else) with their own fees
 - Add members with duplicate detection by phone number (prevents double entries, surfaces history + a one-tap **Renew Membership** action instead)
 - See a dashboard prioritizing who needs attention first: expired, expiring today, tomorrow, within 3 days, within 7 days
-- Track a **Membership Streak** — a count of continuous, on-time renewals (not attendance) that resets if a membership stays expired past a configurable grace period (default 30 days)
+- Track a **Membership Streak** — a count of continuous, on-time renewals (not attendance).
+Starts at 0 on join and only appears after the first renewal; resets if a membership stays expired past a configurable grace period (default 30 days)
+- Dashboard stat cards (Total, Active, Expiring Soon, Expired, Blacklisted) are tappable — each navigates straight to a pre-filtered Members or Blacklist view
 - Maintain a permanent, append-only member profile: personal info, current membership, full renewal history, lifetime amount paid, blacklist history
 - Blacklist/un-blacklist members while retaining their full history
 - Instantly search members by name or phone, fast even with thousands of records